DeepCritical/GradioDemo/docs/contributing/code-quality.md

 # Code Quality & Documentation

-This document outlines code quality standards and documentation requirements.
+This document outlines code quality standards and documentation requirements for The DETERMINATOR.

 ## Linting